MelissaData/AddressObject-Dotnet-Linux/README.md

 #### libmdAddr.so

-This is the c++ code of the Melissa Data Object
+This is the c++ code of the Melissa Object.

 #### Data Files
 - Addr.dbf